zbyju/obsidian/1. Fleeting notes/PDB/Methods of evaluating JOIN.md

 ##### Pros:
 - Simple
 - Most efficient for small tables or at least one table being small
-- Efficient if the inner table is indexed on the join column ()
+- Efficient if the inner table is indexed on the join column
+##### Cons:
+- Can be very slow for large tables

+##### Use case:
+- Outer table is small
+- Inner table is indexed on the join column

+# 2. Hash Join
+Build a hash table on the join key of the smaller table.
+Scan the larger table to find matching rows.

+##### Pros:
+- Faster than nested loops
+- Fast for equi-joins ()